mate-academy/react_todo-app/README.md

 - [unchecked](./public/icons/unchecked.svg)

-4. Implement `TodoItem` component with ability to toggle the `completed` status.
-    - add class `completed` if todo is completed
-5. Add ability to toggle the completed status of all the todos.
-    - `toggleAll` checkbox is active only if all the todos are completed
-    - if you click the checkbox all the items should be marked as `comlpeted`/`not completed`  depending on `toggleAll` status
-6. Create `TodosFilter` component to switch between `all`/`active`/`completed` todos (add it to the `App`)
-    - Use constants instead of just strings (for example `FILTERS.all`)
-9. Hide everything except the input to add new todo if there are no todos.
-But not if todos are just filtered out.
 10. Make inline editing for the TODO item
     - double click on the TODO title makes it editable (just add a class `editing` to a `li`)
     - DON'T add `htmlFor` to the label!!!